-$\rightarrow$ A law enforcement agency shall not take punitive action against a representative for his failure or refusal to disclose such information.
+$\rightarrow$ A law enforcement agency shall not take punitive action against a representative for the representative's failure or refusal to disclose such information.

-5. The peace officer, any representative of the peace officer or the law enforcement agency may make a stenographic, digital or magnetic record of the interrogation or hearing.
+8. The peace officer, any representative of the peace officer or the law enforcement agency may make a stenographic, digital or magnetic record of the interview, interrogation or hearing.
 If the agency records the proceedings, the agency shall at the peace officer's request and expense provide a copy of the: